BurntSushi/goim/README.md

 * With Goim's data and searching, can we easily connect it to other data sources?
 (Schedules?
 Subtitles?)
 * Investigate adding foreign key constraints to the schema.
+* SQLite is a second class citizen.
+There are definitely more places where indices would be good.

 ### Motivation and comparison with similar tools